ijhoskins/satmut_utils/README.md

 ## Code examples

-See the docs/satmut\_utils\_manual.md for more detailed usage information.
+See docs/satmut\_utils\_manual.md for more detailed usage information.

 Parameter help:
 ```